-Once observations of gravitational waves with aLIGO, A+ and LIGO Voyager have established gravitational-wave astronomy, it will be timely to make a significant investment in a new Observatory with a binary neutron star reach well beyond a redshift of one, at a new location.
-We refer to this new facility as LIGO Cosmic Explorer with operation to commence post 2035, probably in concert with LIGO Voyager.
+Once observations of gravitational waves with aLIGO, A+ and LIGO Voyager have established gravitational-wave astronomy, it will be timely to make a significant investment in a new Observatory capable of detecting binary neutron stars from the peak of star formation, binary black holes from throughout the Universe.
+We refer to this new facility as LIGO Cosmic Explorer with operation to commence post 2035, possibly in concert with LIGO Voyager.
 There is scope for bluesky R&D but the ideas and concepts that will form the basis of LIGO Cosmic Explorer (CE1) need to be maturing by by the end of this decade.
 A+ and LIGO Voyager may prototype some of the LIGO Cosmic Explorer technology.

 The first instrument installed in LIGO Cosmic Explorer facility (CE1) will use extrapolations of techniques from previous instruments, as well as innovations unique to the new infrastructure.
 One relatively straight forward way to achieve the strawman design sensitivity is to adapt relevant A+ and Voyager technology for a much longer interferometer, for example, 40 km in length.
 Alternatively, shorter baseline designs with breakthroughs in Newtonian noise removal, other cancelation techniques and mirror, coating and mechanical system engineering, may exploit Quantum Non Demolition interferometry (e.g. speed-meters) to reach similar sensitivities.
 Another approach may be to use the Xylophone strategy with a series of interferometers targeting limited frequency spans.
-The European Einstein Telescope [1] (ET) forecasts technologies which overlap LIGO Voyager and LIGO Cosmic Explorer.
+The European Einstein Telescope [9] (ET) forecasts technologies which overlap LIGO Voyager and LIGO Cosmic Explorer.

-However, the facility infrastructure can be decoupled from the instrument which will be first installed.
+To some extent, the facility infrastructure can be decoupled from the instrument which will be first installed.
 The facility should be designed to have a long lifetime a 50 year (say) so capable of housing instruments starting with sensitivities 10 times aLIGO allowing upgrades to at least 100 times aLIGO.
 Such a facility will by necessity be much longer that 4 km.
 It may be on the surface or it may be underground.
 The CE1 interferometer design will be determined following extensive R&D and informed by advanced interferometer observations.
 CE1 should be the best interferometer that can install when the time comes.